microsoft/powercat-automation-kit/site/content/en-gb/contribution/questions.md

 ---
-title: Authoring Questions
+title: "Authoring Questions"
-description: Automation Kit authoring questions
+description: "Automation Kit - Authoring Questions"
 sidebar: false
 sidebarlogo: fresh-white
 include_footer: true
-generated: 8C2038D431EFDD6FFB6D2527457388FBDDC6F954
+generated: 37D5A5E89FA4987CACF047AC5907F94874C4EA89
 ---

 This page contains information the format used to author interactive questions that are included as part of the {{<product-name>}} starter.